 Agentic AI in sales automation refers to systems that can sense what is happening, reason about what to do, make decisions, and take actions on their own to reach sales goals.
 These systems operate with a high degree of independence, unlike traditional reactive AI tools that respond to specific commands.

 The key difference lies in autonomy.
 Agentic AI can take a big sales objective, such as increasing qualified leads, and break it down into smaller steps.
-The system figures out which subtasks are needed and completes these tasks without waiting for a person to tell it what to do next.
+The system figures out which subtasks are needed, uses custom machine learning models to guide decision-making, and executes those tasks without requiring constant input from the sales team.

-Multiple agentic AI systems can work together through multi-agent collaboration, each focusing on different parts of the sales process.
-One AI agent may research leads while another handles scheduling or data entry.
+Multiple agentic AI systems can collaborate in a multi-agent system, each focusing on different parts of the sales process.
+One AI agent may research leads while another handles data entry, CRM updates, or scheduling.
 These agents share information and coordinate tasks to keep the sales process moving forward.

 Key Benefits of Agentic AI for B2B Sales Teams

-Agentic AI brings specific changes to how B2B sales teams work by automating tasks, organizing workflow orchestration, and improving data accuracy:
+Agentic AI brings specific changes to how B2B sales teams work by by combining automated machine learning, workflow orchestration, and real-time decision-making into one cohesive system:

 What ROI Benchmarks Should You Expect From Agentic AI?